Human rights in Ba'athist Syria: Torture

 Chilling revelations of torture, rape, massacres, extermination were revealed through the 2014 Caesar Report, which documented photographic evidences of industrial-scale atrocities occurring in Syrian military prisons.
 The report documented a total of 55,000 digital images of tortured or dismembered human bodies of around 11,000 detainees.
 Describing some of the torture techniques unleashed on Syrians held captive in military prisons, the military defector Caesar states: "It was very clear that they were tortured, not tortured for a day or two, tortured for many, many long months.
 They were emaciated bodies, purely skeletons.
 There were people, most of them had their eyes gouged out.
 There was electrocution, you could tell by the dark spots on their body that was used there.
 There was utilization of knives and also big cables and belts that was used to beat them.
 And so, we could see every type of torture on the bodies of these individuals.
 'Every type of torture,' but the depravity of the gouged eyes leaves to the imagination how maiming was calculated to coerce information.
 By 2013, the bodies overflowed the morgues and spilled across a parking garage at a military hospital."In 2023, Canada and Netherlands jointly filed a lawsuit against the Assad regime at the International Court of Justice (ICJ); charging Assad with ordering torture, rapes and other de-humanising tactics on hundreds of thousands of detainees in Syrian prison networks, including women and children.
 The joint petition denounced the Ba'athist regime for inflicting "unimaginable physical and mental pain and suffering" as a deliberate strategy to collectively punish the Syrian population.
 In a separate statement, Dutch Foreign Ministry accused Bashar al-Assad of committing severe human rights violations, war crimes and inhumane tactics against the Syrian people "on a grand scale".
 The joint proceedings were after repeated Russian vetoes in the UN Security Council that blocked efforts to prosecute Bashar al-Assad over war crimes in International Criminal Court.

+In September 2026, former Adra Prison director Samir Alsheikh was sentenced to 60 years in federal prison in the United States.
+He was previously convicted in March 2026 of torture and conspiracy to commit torture while he headed the prison from 2005 to 2008.